stonefl/stonefl.github.io/_drafts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 layout: post
 published: false
 tags: Cloud SDK
-title: Installing Google Cloud SDK to Use Python from Anaconda
 ---

 As a power user of GCP, you definately need to use `gcloud`, `gsutil` and `bq` commands to work with Google Cloud, which means you need to install Google Cloud SDK on your local computer.